-Over the last four years, the University has seen tremendous growth in the area of distance education.
-In FY 2014-2015 there were 530 distinct students who were new to WCU and enrolled in online courses (defined as those with online content between 80% to 100%) and there were a total of 7,395 total distance education student seats in classes.
-When compared to FY 2013-2014, distance education has increased by nearly 49% in total seats.
-While significant growth via distance education has been achieved, the institution has been conscious of ensuring resources are allocated to support this burgeoning area.
-Specific examples within the last several years include the increase in the number of instructional designers from one full-time individual to three and adding two online support specialists and one E-learning technology and training specialist.
-Online support specialists provide technical assistance during non-traditional times throughout the day because most online students and faculty engage in their courses outside of conventional business hours.
-An e-learning technology and training specialist provides additional assistance in direct support of continued growth within the online education marketplace.
-Such support includes assisting faculty in the integration of effective and attractive technology tools for courses as well as the development of a student training program to ensure learner readiness in an online environment.

-Graduate Center and Off-site Education Programming

-The Graduate Center (GC, formerly the Graduate Business Center), which opened in 2002, was the University's first institutionally-owned "additional location."
-The GC is located three miles north of campus and is a 47,000-square-foot building that provides a professional and convenient off-campus learning environment.
-The MBA, MPA, DPA, and Counseling programs, as well as the Southeastern Pennsylvania Autism Resource Center (SPARC) are all housed there.
-It also hosts an array of executive education and outreach activities.
+- 589 Over the last four years, the University has seen tremendous growth in the area of distance education. - 590 In FY 2014-2015 there were 602 distinct students who were new to WCU and enrolled in online - 591 courses (defined as those with online content between 80% to 100%) and there were a total of 8412 - total distance education student seats in classes.
+When compared to FY 2013-2014, distance - 593 education has increased by nearly 69% in total seats.
+While significant growth via distance education - has been achieved, the institution has been conscious of ensuring resources are allocated to support - 595 this burgeoning area.
+Specific examples within the last several years include the increase in the 596 number of instructional designers from one full-time individual to three and adding two online - 597 support specialists and one E-learning technology and training specialist.
+Online support specialists - 598 provide technical assistance during non-traditional times throughout the day because most online - 599 students and faculty engage in their courses outside of conventional business hours.
+An e-learning - 600 technology and training specialist provides additional assistance in direct support of continued - 601 growth within the online education marketplace.
+Such support includes assisting faculty in the - 602 integration of effective and attractive technology tools for courses as well as the development of a - 603 student training program to ensure learner readiness in an online environment. - 604 - 605 Graduate Center and Off-site Education Programming - The Graduate Center (GC, formerly the Graduate Business Center), which opened in 2002, was the University's first institutionally-owned "additional location."
+The GC is located three miles north of - 608 campus and is a 47,000-square-foot building that provides a professional and convenient off-campus - learning environment.
+The MBA, MPA, DPA, and Counseling programs, as well as the SoutheasternPennsylvania Autism Resource Center (SPARC) are all housed there.
+It also hosts an array of - 610 Pennsylvania Audishi Resource Center (SPARC) are an noused there.
+It also nosis an array - 611 executive education and outreach activities. - 612